MariusXm8/DBProcedureMunit/README.md

-Project detail:
+Project detail
-Create a postgres database via docker, create a table of your choice, a stored procedure or a function and use mulesoft to retrieve that database via "select" and "stored procedure".
+Create a postgres database via docker, create a table of your choice, a stored procedure or a function and use mulesoft to retrieve that database via "select" and "stored procedure".Finally create the munit.

-Finally create the munit!
 ---
 table name:persone(personaid,nome,cognome,eta)
 Procedures: